-- Meaning and Functions of Education - Philosophy- meaning and its influence on all aspects of Education i.e.Aims, Curriculum, Methods of teaching, discipline and role of teachers. - Branches of philosophy - Relationship between Education and Philosophy
+- Meaning and Functions of Education - Philosophy- meaning and its influence on all aspects of Education i.e. Aims, Curriculum, Methods of teaching, discipline and role of teacher etc. - Branches of philosophy - Relationship between Education and Philosophy

-Unit -II: Educational Implications Indian Schools of Philosophy
+Unit -II: Educational Implications of Eastern Schools of Philosophy

+- Indian Schools of Philosophy

+- Sankhva

+- Vedanta

+- Nyaya

+- Budhism

-• Indian Schools of Philosophy: Sankhya; Vedanta; Nyaya; Budhismwith special reference to Aims of Education, Curriculum, Methods of teaching, disciplineand role of teacher.
+With special reference to Aims of Education, Curriculum, Methods of teaching, discipline and role of teacher etc.